IdentityServer/Documentation/docs/overview/terminology.md

 ## Client
 A client is a piece of software that requests tokens from IdentityServer - either for authenticating a user or for accessing a resource.
+A client must be registered with the OP.

 Examples for clients are web applications, native mobile or desktop applications, SPAs, server processes etc.

 ## User
-A user is a human that is using a client.
+A user is a human that is using a registered client to access his or her data.

 ## Scope
 Scopes are identifiers for resources that a client wants to access.
 This identifier is sent to the OP during an authentication or token request.

+By default every client is allowed to request tokens for every scope, but you can restrict that.

 They come in two flavours.